nxp-imx-support/nxp-demo-experience/README.md

 For details on supported boards and how to get the NXP Demo Experience, please refer to the README on [meta-nxp-demo-experience](https://source.codeaurora.org/external/imxsupport/meta-nxp-demo-experience) or refer to Chapter 3 of the documentation for a manual install.

-To see what demos are avalible and add demos to the NXP Demo Experience, please refer to the README.md on [nxp-demo-experience-demos-list](https://source.codeaurora.org/external/imxsupport/nxp-demo-experience-demos-list/).
+To see what demos are available and add demos to the NXP Demo Experience, please refer to the README.md on [nxp-demo-experience-demos-list](https://source.codeaurora.org/external/imxsupport/nxp-demo-experience-demos-list/).

 ## Developing the NXP Demo Experience